ptrckqn/cepetro/src/pages/index.md

 title: Central European Petroleum
 image: /images/uploads/00_headerbild_kanada.jpg
 heading: >-
-  Little bio about what company does; and what you want visitors to know immediately once landing on the site
+  Little bio about what company does and what you want visitors to know immediately once landing on the site
 about:
   body: >-